Last year, the Denver Post revealed that the Mile High City is one of the least affordable housing markets if you're an educator.

 Another reason Denver is so unaffordable for educators is because the cost to access long-term housing options, by buying a home, is increasingly out of reach for anyone.
 What's required to put in for a 20% down payment on a home in the City and County of Denver is creeping past $100,000, an amount to which few families have access.

-This is why, in partnership with Ben and Lucy Ana Walton's Zoma Foundation which invested $5M to support educator homeownership, Landed down payment support is now available to all employees of Denver Public Schools.
+This is why, in partnership with Ben and Lucy Ana Walton's Zoma Foundation which invested $5M to support educator homeownership, Landed's down payment program is now available to all educators and school employees of Denver Public Schools.

 We are building on an initial pilot in partnership with DSST Public Schools.

 If it wasn't for a wide community of school partners, civic activists and community groups, and for the initial stewardship of Tony Lewis and the Donnell Kay Foundation, there's absolutely no way we'd be able to announce our work with the single biggest school district Landed has partnered with to date.
 Not to mention, the first partnership with a district outside of California!